ToberoCat/ImprovedFactions/improved-factions-docs/docs/qa.md

   online through sites that provide player head textures or by using a plugin that retrieves them.

 **Key takeaway:** Ensure you're using a valid head texture ID when adding custom heads to a GUI.

 ---

-### **Improved Factions Plugin Shows as Red in `/plugins` Command**

-**Problem:** The Improved Factions plugin shows up as red in the plugin list, indicating it isn’t working.

-**Solution:**

-- Check the server console for errors, especially for missing dependencies.
-Often, the issue is due to not having the required `GuiEngine` plugin installed.
-Download it from [Modrinth](https://modrinth.com/plugin/guiengine).

-**Key takeaway:** Make sure `GuiEngine` is installed, as it is a dependency of Improved Factions.

----